 How much can I contribute?

-Because of the tax advantages involved — more on that below — the IRS limits Opens in a New Window See note 1 how much each person can contribute to a qualified retirement plan each year.
+Because of the tax advantages involved — more on that below — the IRS sets limits Opens in a New Window See note 1 for how much each person can contribute to a retirement plan each year.
 The three most common limitations are:

 1. Elective deferral limit

-How much the employee can “elect to defer” from their paycheck into their 401(k).
-In 2024, that limit is $23,000.
+This is how much the employee can “elect to defer” from their paycheck into their 401(k).
+This amount may increase from year-to-year with cost of living adjustments made by the IRS.

 2. Catch-up limit